ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 ## Contents

-In this article, we show how to do the following on Mainnet:
+In this article, we show how to do the following on `Mainnet`:

 Deploy command related ones: